-Adobe Photoshop Lightroom is an incredible tool for processing photos.
+Adobe Lightroom is an incredible tool for processing photos.
 It will save you tons of time on editing your shots, it helps organise your photos, and comes with lots of other awesome features.

 Here are some of the features of Adobe Lightroom and the reasons why it’s so good for photo processing.